Key Takeaways

 What should I know about Tennessee's foreclosure process?

 Tennessee primarily uses non-judicial foreclosure through Deed of Trust (power of sale).
 Process: (1) After 3 months of missed payments, lender sends notice of default.
 (2) Property advertised in newspaper for 3 consecutive weeks.
-(3) Public auction held at county courthouse, typically 30 days after final notice.
-(4) Property sold to highest bidder (minimum bid usually covers loan balance + fees).
+(3) Public foreclosure sale held at county courthouse, typically 30 days after final notice.
+(4) Property sold to the highest offer (the opening amount usually covers loan balance + fees).
 (5) No statutory redemption period for non-judicial foreclosures.
 Important: Properties sell "as-is" with no warranties.
 Conduct thorough title search as some liens may survive foreclosure.
 Junior lienholders may be wiped out, but IRS tax liens and certain others have priority.